Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **r_out_size** [ Type: *float* ]

-	Outer radius offor background estimate when performing aperture photometry.
+	Outer radius of annulus for background estimate when performing aperture photometry.
 Should be slightly larger than the aperture size (*ap_size*) and r_in_size.